a-i-a-d/Tankie/README.md

 Follow the instructions for the usb data upload.
 It will fail if not connected via usb, but create the data .bin file in the **/tmp** directory.
 To find the exact name, look at the consle output of the tool in the arduinoIDE.
 You can simply copy that file from /tmp and upload it via the ElegantOTG UI.

 ## RC Usage
-Connect to __http://<ip_of_tankie>__ adress with a browser.
-You should see a control interface with two joysticks and some fields that diaplsy current drive, steer, pan and tilt values as well as the current voltage of the power supply.
+Connect to __http://<ip_of_tankie>__ address with a browser.
+You should see a control interface with two joysticks and fields that display steer, speed, pan and tilt values as well as the current voltage of the power supply.
 <br>
 <br>
 <br>